JamesSkemp/words/content/post/blockbuster-is-ending-late-fees-kind-of.md

 +++
 title = "Blockbuster is ending late fees?
-Kind of" summary = "On whether Blockbuster is really ‘ending’ late fees.
+Kind of" description = "On whether Blockbuster is really ‘ending’ late fees.
 Also includes an update regarding New Jersey." draft = false comments = true date = "2005-01-10T02:01:00-06:00"